build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 </details>

-Let's see if we can make sense of what we're seeing by following the timestamps in chronological order for each line of output from each machine.
-Look at the timestamps across all the output in all 4 windows running `tcpdump`.
-What's the first thing you see happening?
+Just like we did when examining the output of the `tcpdump` of the `ping` from `host-c` to `host-f`, let's follow the timestamps in chronological order for each line of output from each machine.

 > **host-c:**
 > 19:58:36.776848 IP 6.0.0.103.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)

-Before `host-c` can send out the ICMP packets, it needs to know the IP address of the machine its sending them to.
-We know that `host-c` is configured through `/etc/nsswitch.conf` to use multicast to lookup any `.local` address.
-Any address within the `224.0.0.0/4` subnet is designated as a multicast address; specifically, `224.0.0.251` is reserved for multicast DNS requests.
-We can also see that it's using the port `5353`, which is also reserved for multicast DNS requests.

-So, on this line, we see that `host-c` (`6.0.0.103`) is making a request to a known multicast DNS IP address and port for name resolution for `host-h.local`.
+This is the same thing we saw before. `host-c` is sending a name resolution query for `host-h.local` on the multicast DNS IP address and port.

 > **router-3, eth1**
 > 19:58:36.776906 IP (tos 0x0, ttl 255, id 6263, offset 0, flags [DF], proto UDP (17), length 58)